Graham Kribs: Career

-Kribs pursued studies at the Institute for Advanced Studies at Princeton, New Jersey, between 2003–2005, and again in 2013.
+Kribs pursued studies at the Institute for Advanced Study at Princeton, New Jersey, between 2003–2005, and again in 2013.

 Kribs joined the University of Oregon Physics faculty in 2005 and was promoted to full professor in 2015.
 He serves there as Director of the Institute for Fundamental Science, which "enhances the experimental, theoretical, and astronomy research activities at the University of Oregon."
 His research interests have included, "new physics, supersymmetry, extra dimensions and black holes".